 Mark says that case studies have shown, organizations who have stated missions, visions, and that drive stated values are higher performing than businesses that do not, because they build a strong culture around those pillars.

 “We’re empowering our employees to share public information that they’ve learned through internal communications to our external customers,” Mark says.
 “And to be really successful, you have to make it easily accessible to all employees.
-We need to make it available in multiple places, on our website, in our hallways, and on the signage and our offices.”Fantastic!
+We need to make it available in multiple places, on our website, in our hallways, and on the digital signage and our offices.”Fantastic!
 This @MMEnginePodcast comes with five pillars to develop a profitable internal communications strategy thanks to Mark Derks from @mybluegrace & @bernieborges - #contentstrategy #seo #contentmarketing Click To Tweet

 3. “How does my job contribute to the company’s success?”